polbeni/materials-modelling/README.md

    - Generate VCA structures.
    - Machine Learning methods applied to solid solutions and VCA calculations.
    - Generate catalysis structures.
+   - Compute the Fröhlich coupling correction to the band gap for polar materials.

 ## Disclaimer